shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 ### ABOUT THE SALAD

-This salad is loaded with herbs, juicy tomato, crisp cucumber, and creamy avocado.
-The addition of olive oil and lime makes for a perfect light salad or side dish to any meal
+This salad is full of herbs, juicy tomato, crisp cucumber, and creamy avocado.
+The addition of olive oil and lime lends flavor to this perfect light salad or side dish for any meal.

 #### What main ingredients do I need for this meal?

 * Persian Cucumber: You can also use regular cucumbers, but I prefer these.
-To me, they are more crisp than regular ones, and I love the crunch they add.
+To me, they are crisper than regular ones, and I love the crunch they add.

-* Tomato: I reach for the tomato medley for this salad, mostly because I like all the color.
-Use what you have though- cherry tomatoes, grape tomatoes, or roma tomatoes.
+* Tomato: I reach for the tomato medley for this salad, mostly because I like all the colors.
+Use what you have - cherry tomatoes, grape tomatoes, or Roma tomatoes.

 * Avocado